sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 = 2.6.3 =

+* November 2nd, 2023

 **Important release notes:**

-* Henceforth, Extension Manager requires **The SEO Framework v4.2.8 or higher**, **PHP 7.4.0 or higher**, and **WordPress 5.9 or higher**.
+* Extension Manager now requires **PHP 7.4.0 or higher** and **WordPress 5.9 or higher**.
-* We recommend installing this update before upgrading to The SEO Framework v5.0 to prevent deprecation notices.
+* We recommend installing this update before upgrading to The SEO Framework v5.0.0 to ensure a smooth upgrade.

+**Feature highlights:**

+* Added compatibility with the upcoming TSF v5.0.0 update.
+* Added WooCommerce Marketplace UI support.
+You can now get a [Premium Subscription via WooCommerce Marketplace](https://woo.com/products/the-seo-framework-premium/).

 **Detailed log:**